 - Low Noise And High Output Clipping Level

 9. Rode M5-MP Matched Pair Cardioid Condenser Microphones

 Whether you are recording a choir, an ambient sound, an orchestra, or a single instrument, these compact condenser microphones are an excellent choice for you.
-They will help you to make vibrant and bright recording during live performances or in the studio.
+They will help you to make vibrant and bright recordings during live performances or in the studio.
 Commonly known as pencil mics, you can use this pair in a stereo array or individually.
 This best microphone for acoustic guitar has not more than one decibel of sensitivity difference between the couple.
 If you are looking for a perfect recording microphone for a string instrument, this is made for your needs.

 The Rode M5 microphone pair comes with a directional pickup pattern to grab sound in a wide frequency range between 20Hz and 20 kHz.
 The best thing is they remove sounds to the sides and rear.
 Their self-noise is 19dB, which prevents them from recording with buzzing and humming.
 The output impedance of the mic is 200 ohms, which means they can work with longer cables and also record higher frequencies too.

 Power options for the Rode MP5 are limited to 24 and 48-volts XLR connected phantom power.
-It also features a gold plated output connecter for best conduction and precise signal transmission.
+It also features a gold-plated output connecter for best conduction and precise signal transmission.
 The half-inch capsule also comes with a gold-plated membrane.
 Other notable features include windshields, one year warranty, and stand mounts.